pdimens/harpy/Workflows/SV/leviathan.md

   -d, --duplicates:         Consider SV as duplicates if they have the same type and if their breakpoints are within this distance (default: 10)
-  -s, --skipTranslocations: Skip SVs that are translocations (default: false) -p, --poolSize:           Size of the thread pool (default: 100000) -B, --nbBins:             Number of iterations to perform through the barcode index (default: 10) -c, --minBarcodes:        Always remove candidates that share less than this number of barcodes (default: 1)
+  -s, --skipTranslocations: Skip SVs that are translocations (default: false) -p, --poolSize:           Size of the thread pool (default: 100000)
 ```
 +++ :icon-graph: reports
 These are the summary reports Harpy generates for this workflow.
 You may right-click